-The Blue Winged Olive (BWO) is a dry fly that cleverly imitates the Baetis family of mayflies, with an olive-colored body and wings in shades of dun or blue.
+The Blue Winged Olive (BWO) cleverly imitates the Baetis family of mayflies, with an olive-colored body and wings in shades of dun or blue.

 It’s a small but important fly that rides high in the water and is extremely tempting to trout and other fish.
 In fact, the BWO deserves a spot in every fly angler’s fly box due to its versatility and reliability.

 A Blue Winged Olive hatch refers to when the Baetis mayfly is hatching in large numbers.
 The trout go crazy for these emerging mayflies as they rise up through the water column.

 They may even refuse to eat anything else and will selectively eat just these insects during the hatch.
 This means that it’s an excellent time to crack out your Blue Winged Olive patterns, tie them on, and catch some fish.

 The Baetis mayfly tends to hatch during the warmest parts of the day, between 10 am and 3 pm.
 It’s not always easy to tell when a Blue Winged Olive hatch will occur, but it is mainly triggered by the water temperature and barometric pressure.

 Most hatches happen when the water is between 40-44 degrees F. If you are fishing during a mayfly hatch, you won’t go wrong with your Blue Winged Olive patterns and will take home an impressive haul.

 Where To Fish the Blue Winged Olive?